 Do you remember the BBC series "A Peculiar Practice"?
-It went to air some time back.
+It went to air many years ago.
 Dr. Jock McCallum from the series made the comment, "It's a beautiful world, you just have to look at it in the right way".
-How true, but then Jock did tend to resort to an alcoholic haze to help hide the rough corners.
+How true, but then Jock did tend to resort to an alcoholic haze in order to hide life's rough corners.

 Seeing life through the eye of beauty.
 It is said that beauty is in the eye of the beholder.
 If that's true then we can't really say the world is beautiful.
 All we can say is that we see it that way.
 One of the most commonly used arguments for God's hand in the creation is that we are supposed to be able to see it.
 The line runs this way: "When I look at everything about me it radiates with beauty and order - I see design.
 Such a marvelous thing of necessity demands a designer."
 The trouble is many people don't see it that way.
 When they look at nature they see only the raw struggle for survival - of life eating life, of everything living off everything else.
 Bird calls around the garden fountain sound beautiful to the ear, but the conversation is restricted to three basic calls.
 "Come up and see me some time", "Where's my misses?"
 "Buzz off, this is my pad".
 All fairly basic to the survival of the species and mirrored with only a little more sophistication in the human race.
 Beautiful?
 Well, it's a matter of opinion.
 Is beauty in the eye of the beholder?